Skip to main content

 Clear guardrails became a core enabler for internal adoption.

-Before enterprise tooling was introduced, there was awareness of informal use of public AI tools.
+Before enterprise tooling was introduced, there was awareness of informal use of public AI tools, with the usual risks around AI and data protection.

 Introducing enterprise access allowed Shawbrook to funnel experimentation into safer environments.

-And governance intensity scales with impact.
-Sam describes a three-stage approach:
+And governance intensity scales with impact in three stages:

 • Domain-specific GPT use carries lower risk.